ctford/leipzig/README.md

 ### `whelmed.temperament`

 This namespace translates midi pitches into frequencies.
-Overtone's `midi->hz` will usually do just fine, but if you want to experiement with more exotic temperaments, there are plenty here.
+Overtone's `midi->hz` will usually do just fine, but if you want to experiment with more exotic temperaments, there are plenty here.

 In particular:
 - `equal` is equivalent to `midi->hz` and translates frequencies into pitches like a piano is tuned.